Field Veterinary Service (64A)

 Your training time depends on your chosen specialty and whether or not you have prior military experience.
 You must also meet height and weight standards, as well as pass the Army physical fitness test.

 - Physically and mentally fit to perform under stress

 - Diplomate Board-Certified Pay for veterinarians who have received a diploma in a specialty recognized by the American Veterinary Medical Association

 - Health Professions Loan Repayment Program for qualifying veterinary school loans

-- Pay for continuing education, including Master’s degrees and doctorate programs
+- May receive pay for continuing education, including Master’s degrees and doctorate programs

 - Health Professional Special Pay